Overview of Depth Camera Technology

 Autonomous: Depth cameras can capture complete scene information, enabling obstacle detection and road line recognition.

-Smart Manufacturing: Depth cameras are used on devices like robotic arms to achieve highprecision positioning, object detection, and classification.
+Smart Manufacturing: Depth cameras are used on devices like robotic arms to achieve high-precision positioning, object detection, and classification.

-3D Reconstruction: Depth cameras can collect three-dimensional information within their field of view, allowing for the creation of D models that accurately reflect the spatial state of objects.
+3D Reconstruction: Depth cameras can collect three-dimensional information within their field of view, allowing for the creation of 3D models that accurately reflect the spatial state of objects.

-Human-Machine Interaction: Depth camera technology allows machines to perceive the external world more accurately, expanding the possibilities human-machine interaction.
+Human-Machine Interaction: Depth camera technology allows machines to perceive the external world more accurately, expanding the possibilities of human-machine interaction.

-Advantages of Depth Camera Technology
+Advantages of Depth Camera Technology:

 Three-dimensional visual capability: Depth cameras can simultaneously capture the spatial position and depth information of objects, providing richer information.